Wisconsin Marital Property Laws

 It's only natural to enter the divorce process with a laundry list of questions.
 We recommend discussing your property rights with an expert that knows the law inside & out, and you can trust to act in your best interests.

 As with most things in a divorce, the Wisconsin marital property laws are generally fair and reasonable, allowing for the easy division of property if both parties are in can come to an agreement.
-However, if the parties are not in agreement, the circuit court will divide the marital estate upon granting the judgement of divorce.
+However, if the parties are not in agreement, the circuit court will divide the marital estate upon granting the judgment of divorce.

 Although it can be difficult, the fairest property settlements are typically achieved through negotiation facilitated by qualified trustworthy attorneys.